Defamation: Defamation as a crime

 In addition to tort law, many jurisdictions treat defamation as a criminal offence and provide for penalties as such.
 Article 19, a British free expression advocacy group, has published global maps charting the existence of criminal defamation law across the globe, as well as showing countries that have special protections for political leaders or functionaries of the state.

 There can be regional statutes that may differ from the national norm.
 For example, in the United States, criminal defamation is generally limited to the living.
 However, there are 7 states (Idaho, Kansas, Louisiana, Nevada, North Dakota, Oklahoma, Utah) that have criminal statutes regarding defamation of the dead.

 The Organization for Security and Co-operation in Europe (OSCE) has also published a detailed database on criminal and civil defamation provisions in 55 countries, including all European countries, all member countries of the Commonwealth of Independent States, America, and Canada.

-In a 2012 ruling on a complaint filed by a broadcaster who had been imprisoned for violating Philippine libel law, the United Nations Commission on Human Rights held that the criminalisation of libel without provision of a public figure doctrine – as in Philippine criminal law – violates freedom of expression and is inconsistent with Article 19 of the International Covenant on Civil and Political Rights.

 Questions of group libel have been appearing in common law for hundreds of years.
 One of the earliest known cases of a defendant being tried for defamation of a group was the case of R v Orme and Nutt (1700).
-In this case, the jury found that the defendant was guilty of libeling several subjects, though they did not specifically identify who these subjects were.
+In this case, the jury found that the defendant was guilty of libelling several subjects, though they did not specifically identify who these subjects were.
 A report of the case told that the jury believed that "where a writing ... inveighs against mankind in general, or against a particular order of men, as for instance, men of the gown, this is no libel, but it must descend to particulars and individuals to make it libel."
 This jury believed that only individuals who believed they were specifically defamed had a claim to a libel case.
 Since the jury was unable to identify the exact people who were being defamed, there was no cause to identify the statements were a libel.